seap-udea/AIsteroid/README.md

 # AIsteroid

-This project is aimed at "automatizing" the process of search for asteroid in an image set provided by an observatory.
+This project is aimed at "automatizing" the process of search for asteroid in image sets provided by observatories.

-Let's suppose that observations have provided you with the following set of observations:
+Let's suppose that a given observatory has provided you the following set of observations (credit: PANSTARRS/IASC):

 ![alt text](https://raw.githubusercontent.com/seap-udea/AIsteroid/master/images/example-raw.gif)